GE Appliances: Manufacturing facilities and investments

 Since 2016, GE Appliances has launched new businesses and added U.S. investments.
 The company announced it would make major investments in its U.S. facilities including $200 million into Appliance Park in Louisville, $150 million investment in new distribution centers in Dallas, Denver, Northern Georgia, Northern California, and $115 million in its manufacturing facility in Decatur, Alabama.

 In 2020, the company announced it would expand beyond major household goods and begin producing small appliances, including coffee makers, toasters, toaster ovens, and blenders.

 In July 2022, GE Appliances created a dedicated team for the recreational living sector, expanding its RV-focused product innovations.
 Based in Elkhart, Indiana, GE Appliances Recreational Living produces products for motorhomes and campers.

 In the same year, GE Appliances launched an Air & Water Solutions division focused on residential and light commercial water heaters, water filtration, HVAC, and ductless heating and cooling solutions.
 In 2022, the company made a $70 million investment to build gas water heaters in Camden, South Carolina.

 In March 2023, GE Appliances co-founded the Home Connectivity Alliance to support interoperability among various smart home devices.
+In July, the company marked 50 years of building cooking products at its Roper subsidiary in Georgia by investing $118 million in new assembly lines, presses, and workforce programs.

-In October 2023, GE Appliances opened CoCREATE, a new facility in Stamford, Connecticut.
+In October 2023, GE Appliances announced two new dishwasher manufacturing lines that completed a $450 million investment announced at Appliance Park in late 2021.
+In the same month, GE Appliances officially opened its CoCREATE facility in Stamford, Connecticut.
 This location offers a space for local entrepreneurs, students, and community members to work with GE Appliances on prototype development and small-batch manufacturing.
+It features a small appliance microfactory, community makerspace, test kitchen, and design center.